John Hackett (musician)

 John Hackett (born 13 March 1955) is a British musician, the younger brother of guitarist Steve Hackett.
 Although his primary instrument is the flute, he also plays guitar, bass, bass pedals and keyboards.

 Early career

 Hackett had both classical and rock music backgrounds.
 His early career was mostly as part of his brother's band, appearing on many early albums and touring until 1983.
 By then, he had already made guest contributions to other albums, such as Anthony Phillips's debut solo album The Geese and the Ghost.

-He has as played with ensembles such as The English Flute Quartet and the Westminster Camerata, and as a founder-member of the relaxation and ambient music group, Symbiosis.
+He has played with ensembles such as The English Flute Quartet and the Westminster Camerata, and as a founder-member of the relaxation and ambient music group, Symbiosis.
 He has also maintained a strong output from session work with a variety of artists and projects.

 Solo work

 From 2004, John has been regularly releasing solo albums, taking in classical, folk, and rock stylings.

 In 2005, Checking Out of London was released, a rock album produced with Nick Magnus, and with the majority of the lyrics by Nick Clabburn.
 This was followed up in 2015 with a second rock album, Another Life, also with the involvement of Magnus and Clabburn.